Dark-sky preserve

-A dark-sky preserve (DSP) is an area, usually surrounding a park or observatory, that restricts artificial light pollution.
-The purpose of the dark-sky movement is generally to promote astronomy.
-However, astronomy is not the only objective of conserving a dark sky.
-A dark night sky is associated with many facets of history, philosophy, religion, societal development, poetry, song, mathematics, and science.
-Different terms have been used to describe the areas as national organizations have worked independently to create their programs.
-The International Dark-Sky Association (IDA) uses International Dark Sky Reserve (IDSR) and International Dark Sky Park (IDSP).
-A third designation, International Dark Sky Sanctuary, was introduced in 2015.
+A dark-sky preserve (DSP) is an area, usually surrounding a park or observatory, that restricts or reduces light pollution or maintains and protects naturally dark night skies.
+Different terms have been used to describe these areas as national organizations and governments have worked independently to create programs.
+DarkSky International (DarkSky) uses "International Dark Sky Reserve" (IDSR) and "International Dark Sky Park" (IDSP) among others when certifying Dark Sky Places.

 History

-An International Dark-Sky Association (IDA) was founded in 1988 to reserve public or private land for an exquisite outlook of nocturnal territories and starry night skies.
-These reserves are specifically conserved for its scientific, natural, educational, cultural, heritage and public enjoyment.
+DarkSky International was founded in 1988 to reserve public or private land for an outlook of nocturnal territories and starry night skies.
+Dark-sky preserves are specifically conserved for their cultural, scientific, natural, or educational value and public enjoyment.

-In 1993, Michigan became the first state in the United States to designate a tract of land as a "Dark Sky Preserve" at the Lake Hudson State Recreation Area.
-In 1999, the first permanent preserve was established at Torrance Barrens in the Muskoka region of southern Ontario.

-The IDA recognizes and accredits dark-sky areas worldwide, in three categories.
-The Mont Mégantic Observatory in Quebec is the first such site to be recognized (in 2007) as an International Dark Sky Reserve.
-IDA recognized Natural Bridges National Monument in Utah as the world's first International Dark Sky Park.
-In 2015, the IDA introduced the term "Dark Sky Sanctuary" and designated the Elqui Valley of northern Chile as the world's first International Dark Sky Sanctuary.
-The Gabriela Mistral Dark Sky Sanctuary is named after a Chilean poet.
+In 2007, the Mont Mégantic Observatory in Quebec was the first site to be certified as an International Dark Sky Reserve by DarkSky.
+The same year, Natural Bridges National Monument in Utah became the first International Dark Sky Park.
+The Gabriela Mistral Dark Sky Sanctuary in the Elqui Valley of Chile was designated as the world's first International Dark Sky Sanctuary in 2015.

-It is generally understood that a dark-sky preserve, or dark-sky reserve, should be sufficiently dark to promote astronomy.
-However, this is not always the case.
-The lighting protocol for a dark-sky preserve is based on the sensitivity of wildlife to artificial light at night (ALAN).
+A dark-sky preserve, or dark-sky reserve, should be sufficiently dark to promote astronomy.
+The lighting protocol for a dark-sky preserve is based on the sensitivity of wildlife to artificial light at night.

-Canada has established an extensive and more stringent standard for dark-sky preserves, that addresses lighting within the DSP and influences from skyglow from urban areas in the region.
+Canada has established an extensive and stringent standard for dark-sky preserves, that addresses lighting within dark-sky preserves and influences from skyglow from urban areas in the region.
 This was based on the work of the Royal Astronomical Society of Canada.

 Dark Sky Places

-The IDA's Dark Sky Places program offers five types of designations:
+DarkSky International's Dark Sky Places program currently offers five types of designations: